 Can I call one of the most iconic, respected, and revolutionary albums of all time underrated?
 I’d argue that The Dark Side of the Moon remains as such.
 Pink Floyd’s magnum opus changed music forever.
 It was potent enough to galvanize anti-war and pro-equality riots all across Earth.
 It utilized the best of everything from analog synthesizers to saxophone solos to Alan Parson’s genius production.
 It is often considered by critics and magazines to be the greatest album ever.
 It created two of the century’s best songs, Time and Us and Them, as well as impressive radio hits like Money.
-And as a concept album, it explored topics like greed, spacetime, death, mental illness, grief, isolation, loneliness, and existential despair in a time when these topics were stigmatized (particularly in music).
-The Beatles and Led Zeppelin were obviously special, but Pink Floyd pursued a more unique and groundbreaking art form—with meditative, ambient, reflective, abstract textures.
-And almost 50 years later, Pink Floyd albums like The Dark Side and Wish You Were Here still transcend all comparisons.
+And as a concept album, it explored topics like greed, spacetime, death, mental illness, grief, isolation, loneliness, and existential despair in a time when these topics were stigmatized.
+The Beatles and Led Zeppelin were special, but Pink Floyd pursued a more novel art form—with meditative, ambient, abstract textures.
+Fifty years later, Pink Floyd still transcends all comparisons.

 Beginning with a disjointed, fragmented, tone-setting 1-minute intro in Speak to Me, the album then segways into Breathe (In the Air).
 This song could not be more antithetical to the one before it.
 It is impeccably smooth—from its revolutionary slide guitar to the soft drums to the magical production—with highly poetic lines.